pandas-dev/pandas/doc/source/getting_started/comparison/comparison_with_spreadsheets.rst

 Every ``DataFrame`` and ``Series`` has an ``Index``, which are labels on the *rows* of the data.
-In pandas, if no index is specified, an integer index is used by default (first row = 0, second row = 1, and so on), analogous to row headings/numbers in Excel.
+In pandas, if no index is specified, an integer index is used by default (first row = 0, second row = 1, and so on), analogous to row headings/numbers in spreadsheets.

 In pandas, indexes can be set to one (or multiple) unique values, which is like having a column that use use as the row identifier in a worksheet.
-Unlike Excel, these ``Index`` values can actually be used to reference the rows.
-For example, in Excel, you would reference the first row as ``A1:Z1``, while in pandas you could use ``populations.loc['Chicago']``.
+Unlike spreadsheets, these ``Index`` values can actually be used to reference the rows.
+For example, in spreadsheets, you would reference the first row as ``A1:Z1``, while in pandas you could use ``populations.loc['Chicago']``.

 Index values are also persistent, so if you re-order the rows in a ``DataFrame``, the label for a